corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/corda-configuration-fields.md

 ## `notary`

   This optional object configures the node to run as a notary.
-Please specify the `serviceLegalName` and either the `mysql` (deprecated) or `jpa` configuration as described below, and set the `validating` boolean to true or false.
+ Specify the `serviceLegalName` and either the `mysql` (deprecated) or `jpa` configuration as described below, and set the `validating` boolean to true or false.

 * `validating`
   * Boolean to determine whether the notary is a validating or non-validating one.